The term whiplash injury is used for a neck injury caused by a sudden movement of the head forwards, backwards or sideways.

 Persistent radicular pain after cervical trauma requires further investigation to rule out nerve root involvement.

 It is essential to consider serious injury in the immediate period following injury.
-Other possible causes of acute neck pain and stiffness include vertebral fractures, cervical disc herniation, subarachnoid haemorrhage, meningitis.
+Other possible causes of acute neck pain and stiffness include vertebral fractures, cervical disc herniation, subarachnoid hemorrhage, meningitis.

-Persistent neck pain and stiffness also occurs in cervical spondylosis and other chronic patholgies of cervical spine.
+Persistent neck pain and stiffness also occurs in cervical spondylosis and other chronic pathologies of the cervical spine.